 Here we provide some links and resources which could be useful for improving your writing and research skills.
+Each item listed on this page has been recommended by early-career higher education researchers as worth checking out.
 The list is regularly updated.
-If you have any suggestions of your own to be added to this list, please contact us at firstname.lastname@example.org!
+If you have any suggestions of your own to be added to this list, please contact us at email@example.com!

-In addition to the stuff we list here, you may want to check the content published on our blog, especially the posts in the categories Scholar’s Toolbox and Bookshelf, as well as the material we have collected as part of our ongoing project Everybody Struggles with Writing, Everybody Gets Rejected (coming soon!).
+In addition to the stuff we list here, you may want to check the content published on our blog, especially the posts in the categories Scholar’s Toolbox and Bookshelf, as well as the material we have collected as part of our ongoing project Everybody Struggles with Writing, Everybody Gets Rejected.

 Books on writing & doing research

 Becker, H. S. and Richards, P. (2007).
 Writing for Social Scientists: How to Start and Finish Your Thesis, Book, or Article: Second Edition (Chicago Guides to Writing, Editing, and Publishing).
 Chicago, IL: University of Chicago Press.

 Booth, W. C., Colomb, G. G., Williams, J. M., Bizup, J., and Fitzgerald, W. T. (2016).
 The Craft of Research, Fourth Edition (Chicago Guides to Writing, Editing and Publishing).
 Chicago, IL: University of Chicago Press.